 The Company has entered into operating leases for its corporate headquarters and a storage space facility with a related party which is wholly owned by the chief executive officer of the Company.
 The Company has evaluated its relationship with the related party and concluded that the related party is not a variable interest entity because the Company has no direct ownership interest or relationship other than the leases.
 The lease for headquarters is for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
 The lease for storage space is through June 2016.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the properties.
 Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
-Lease expense recognized for the six months ended June 30, 2016 and 2015 was \$1.1 million and \$1.1 million, respectively.
-The lease expense was allocated between Direct costs, excluding depreciation, amortization, and Selling, general and administrative in the condensed consolidated statements of operations.
+Lease expense recognized for the quarter ended March 31, 2016 and 2015 was \$0.5 million, respectively, and was allocated between Direct costs, excluding depreciation, amortization, and Selling, general and administrative in the condensed consolidated statements of operations.